We follow the guidelines set out in the National Curriculum Framework which focuses on: Reading, Writing, Grammar, Spoken language and Composition.

 At St Leonard's we have a commitment to ensure that all children achieve their full potential, have a positive attitude towards reading and a love of books.
 Through a carefully planned programme of teaching and learning, children progress from hearing and recognising sounds in the environment, through segmenting and blending the sounds in words, to developing comprehension, fluency and resilience in reading independently across a range of topics and genres.

-The introduction of words of the week and high quality texts across our creative curriculum supports this ideology by inspiring our children to read more in order to broaden and deepen their knowledge.
+The introduction of words of the week and high quality texts across the curriculum supports this ideology by inspiring our children to read more in order to broaden and deepen their knowledge.
 This prepares them well for future study as they transition to middle school.

-We use the Read Write Inc synthetic phonics programme in Early Years, Year 1 (and Year 2 where necessary) to accelerate early reading, writing and spelling and to give our pupils a great start to their reading learning journey.
+We use the Read Write Inc synthetic phonics programme in Early Years, Year 1 and year 2 to accelerate early reading, writing and spelling and to give our pupils a great start to their reading learning journey.
 Pupils read lively phonic books which are closely matched to their increasing knowledge of phonics and ‘tricky’ words.

 Group guided reading sessions take place within the classroom setting.
 This is part of a rich and comprehensive reading programme where the children become acquainted with a wide range of books, such as classic and modern stories, poems, plays and non-fiction texts.